 2. Past projects can be a great source for reference.

-3. Ideally, a BRD should include an overview and information about what the business does.
+3. A BRD should include an overview and information about what the business does.

 4. Include visuals, such as diagrams, infographics, and flow charts.

-5. Background information about how your company came to be – so that readers can better understand where you’re coming from when discussing requirements.
+5. Background information about how your company came to be – again so that readers can better understand your starting point when talking about requirements.

 In Conclusion

-A business requirement document’s goal is to guide and prioritize the project plan so that it stays aligned with the business’s goals.
+Business requirements documentation’s goal is to guide and prioritize the project plan so that it stays aligned with the business’s goals.
 It is also vital for the team and stakeholders to be on the same page when tracking the project.
+Documentation, when used correctly, is an incredibly powerful tool.

 How EDC Can Help